Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Motivations

 \subsection{Enhancing Performance}

-In this section, we discuss how LMs and SMs can enhance each other's performance through cross-silo knowledge transfer.

-\textbf{Enhancing SMs.} Large models exhibit strong generalization abilities across multiple tasks and domains.
-In contrast, small models lack the depth and breadth of knowledge that large models possess, often showing limitations in handling complex reasoning or tasks requiring extensive background information.
-Large models can transfer knowledge to small models through techniques such as knowledge distillation, synthetic data generation, and parameter-efficient adaptions (Section \ref{sec:lm-to-data}), or provide rich contextual information and world knowledge to small models at inference time (Section \ref{sec:collaboration}), enabling them to perform specialized tasks more effectively without the computational cost of training from scratch.
-In the meantime, small models can offer valuable feedback to large models during knowledge transfer, helping LMs to adapt to domain tasks while maintaining generalization abilities.
+\textbf{Enhancing SMs.} Large models exhibit strong generalization abilities across multiple tasks and domains~\cite{brown2020language, openai2023gpt4, weiemergent, wei2022chain}.
+In contrast, small models lack the depth and breadth of knowledge that large models possess, often showing limitations in handling complex reasoning or tasks requiring extensive background information~\cite{wang2024comprehensive}.
+Large models can transfer knowledge to small models through techniques such as knowledge distillation, synthetic data generation, and parameter-efficient adaptations~\cite{hinton2015distilling, ye2022zerogen, xiao2023offsite, guminillm, gholami2024gold} (Section~\ref{sec:knowledge_transfer_LM2SM}), or provide rich contextual information and world knowledge to small models at inference time~\cite{zhang2024cogenesis, xu2024small} (Section~\ref{sec:cross-silo-collaboration}), enabling them to perform specialized tasks more effectively without the computational cost of training from scratch.
+In the meantime, small models can offer valuable feedback to large models during knowledge transfer, helping LMs to adapt to domain tasks while maintaining generalization abilities and reducing the knowledge divergence between public and private domains~\cite{burns2024weak}.

-\textbf{Enhancing LMs.} Training large models to achieve domain-specific capabilities requires high-quality labeled datasets from diverse fields, which is a significant challenge due to data scarcity ~\cite{villalobosposition} and data privacy concerns ~\cite{ren2024advancesopenchallengesfederated}.
-Techniques such as Federated Learning (FL) \cite{mcmahan2017communication, yang2019federated} allow private data parties to collaboratively train or fine-tune a large model without centralizing data.
-By establishing knowledge transfer from SMs to LMs, LMs can acquire the domain knowledge without directly accessing SMs 's private data.
+\textbf{Enhancing LMs.} Training large models to achieve domain-specific capabilities requires high-quality labeled datasets from diverse fields, which is a significant challenge due to data scarcity ~\cite{villalobos2024, song2025injecting} and data privacy concerns ~\cite{ren2024advancesopenchallengesfederated, wang2024public}.
+Techniques such as Federated Learning (FL) \cite{mcmahan2017communication, yang2019federated} allow private data parties to collaboratively train or fine-tune a large model without centralizing data~\cite{wang2024flora}.
+By establishing knowledge transfer from SMs to LMs, LMs can acquire domain knowledge without directly accessing private data held by SMs~\cite{mitchell2024emulator}.